 The drawback is that these apps can be unresponsive when it comes to storing and collaborating on non-native file types, so video files or text documents that aren't Google or Microsoft documents can be tricky to work with.

-Dropbox continues to try and solve these problems for customers with the release of Project Infinite and Paper.
-Infinite promises a means for accessing all of your files, whether stored locally or in the Dropbox cloud, from Windows File Explorer (Windows 7 backwards compatible) or Mac OS X Finder without the lag of a network drive.
+Dropbox continues to try and solve these problems for customers with the release of Smart Sync (formerly Project Infinite) and Paper.
+Smart Sync promises a means for accessing all of your files, whether stored locally or in the Dropbox cloud, from Windows File Explorer (Windows 7 backwards compatible) or Mac OS X Finder without the lag of a network drive.

 Box announced that it was rolling out a range of machine learning features - called Box Skills - developed alongside IBM, Microsoft and Google.
 The first three skills are for audio, video and image intelligence, allowing users to more easily categorise and search for multimedia content within Box.